 For this reason, most recovering individuals are not yet ready to move back home.
 While the treatment program facilitated the withdrawal from the addiction and began to treat the addiction, there is still plenty to heal.

 For instance, there continues to be the many internal patterns, poor decision making, and old wounds to restore to health.
 Furthermore, if there are co-occurring disorders, such as depression, anxiety, eating disorders, bi-polar, borderline personality disorder and PTSD, individuals will need a safe place to continue their recovery.

 Although some drug addiction facilities may not be able to provide all the psychiatric or psychological services necessary, they can serve as a central point to help coordinate those services so that all needs are met.

-For this reason, many treatment centers provide drug treatment aftercare, such as extended residential services or even mentoring with someone who can further support sobriety.
+For this reason, many treatment centers provide drug treatment aftercare, such as extended services or even mentoring with someone who can further support sobriety.

 The truth is recovery is not just a matter of getting off drugs or alcohol; recovery is the path to finding a new you.
 Recovery is putting the pieces together again so that you are stronger than you were before.

 Recovery is finding the inner resources that were buried while you were in the cycle of addiction, and it is uncovering the wounds that the addiction was trying to mask.
 Recovery is a full and rich process of self-discovery and incredible transformation, if you’re ready for it.